Minors in Criminology & Justice Studies

 Minor in Computer Crime: 24.0 credits

 Students from any major who are interested in the law, legal issues and the forensic sciences may envision a future connection with the criminal justice system.
-These students could enhance their career possibilities by adding a minor in Criminology & Justice Studies to their major field of study.
+These students could enhance their career possibilities by adding a minor in Criminal Justice to their major field of study.
 The minor consists of four required courses and four criminal justice electives chosen from two categories, for a total of 24.0 credits.
 Students minoring in Criminology & Justice Studies are assumed to have already taken SOC 101, Introduction to Sociology.